php-standard-library/docs/components/trait/README.md

 ## Introduction

-The trait component provides multiple functions to retrieve information about traits.
+The trait component provides a set functions to retrieve information about traits.

 !> The `Trait` component is not a replacement for [PHP Reflection API](https://php.net/manual/en/book.reflection.php).